This post contains affiliate links. Click here to read my affiliate policy.

 I have received specialized training in engagement rings, diamonds, and even gemstones.
 I have sold hundreds of engagement rings to scared people that turned into happy and satisfied clients.

-In my time as a salesperson, I was quickly blown away with how little my clients knew upon starting their engagement ring shopping journey and how much they would rely on me to tell them what they were buying.As a jewelry salesperson, I was blown away by how little people knew about engagement rings… Click To Tweet
+In my time as a salesperson, I was quickly blown away with how little my clients knew upon starting their engagement ring shopping journey and how much they would rely on me to tell them what they were buying.As a jewelry salesperson, I was blown away by how little people knew about engagement rings while they were shopping for one.
+Click To Tweet

 They were also always so nervous when they sat down on the other side of that jewelry counter.